adamnemecek/magics/README.md

 The simulator comes with several pre-configured scenarios to demonstrate different aspects of multi-agent path planning:

-- [Circle Experiment](./config/scenarios/Circle Experiment/config.toml): Robots arranged in a circle swap positions
+- `Circle Experiment`: Robots arranged in a circle swap positions
-- [Junction Experiment](/config/scenarios/Junction Experiment/config.toml): Robots navigate through a four-way junction
+- `Junction Experiment`: Robots navigate through a four-way junction
-- [Structured Junction](/config/scenarios/Structured Junction/config.toml): A more complex junction with structured paths
+- `Structured Junction`: A more complex junction with structured paths
-- [Collaborative Complex](/config/scenarios/Collaborative Complex/config.toml): Multiple robots collaborating in a complex environment
+- `Collaborative Complex`: Multiple robots collaborating in a complex environment
 - And many more...

 Use the `--list-scenarios` command to see all available scenarios.